Puma (German infantry fighting vehicle): Other protection features

-Another crew safety measure is that the main fuel tanks are placed outside of the vehicle hull itself, mounted heavily armored within the running gear carriers.
-While this may pose a higher penetration risk to the tanks, it is unlikely that both tanks will be penetrated at the same time, enabling the vehicle to retreat to a safer position in case of a breach.
+A further crew safety measure is the location of the fuel tanks.
+They are placed outside of the vehicle hull itself, mounted heavily armoured within the running gear carriers.
+While this may expose the fuel tanks more to enemy fire, it is unlikely that both tanks will be penetrated at the same time, enabling the vehicle to retreat to a safer position in case of a breach.
 There is also a collector tank within the vehicle, which acts as a reserve tank in case of a double tank breach.